Making your first font with Glyphr Studio

 - Cap Height (

 ) distance from the baseline to the top of the tallest capital letter.
-Many times this is shorter than the overall Ascender. - X Height (
+Many times, this is shorter than the overall Ascender. - X Height (

 ) distance from the baseline to the top of (not-rounded) lowercase letters. - Overshoot (

-) the distance that rounded letters extend above or below guide lines.
+) the distance that rounded letters extend above or below guidelines.
 This is usually done to visually compensate between rounded letters and squared-off letters.

 Step 2: Set up your workspace